borgmatic-collective/borgmatic/docs/reference/configuration/data-sources/btrfs.md

   key: Btrfs
   parent: 🗄️ Data sources
 ---
-<span class="minilink minilink-addedin">New in version 1.9.4</span> <span
+<span class="minilink minilink-addedin">New in version 1.9.4</span> borgmatic
-class="minilink minilink-addedin">Beta feature</span> borgmatic supports taking
-snapshots with the [Btrfs filesystem](https://btrfs.readthedocs.io/) and sending those snapshots to Borg for backup.
+supports taking snapshots with the [Btrfs filesystem](https://btrfs.readthedocs.io/) and sending those snapshots to Borg for backup.

 The minimum configuration to enable Btrfs support is: